University of Birmingham Guild of Students: The Computer Science Society

 The Computer Science Society at the University of Birmingham, often referred to as CSS, is the official Computer Science society at the University of Birmingham.
 The society has won two awards in 2017, namely the "Society of the Year" and "Outstanding Event" awards and since then have also won the "Community Award" in 2019 and "The Great Achievement in EPS Award" in 2020.

+The society was the second largest society in the 2024-25 academic year, with 481 members as of March 2025, compared to the African & Caribbean society in first place with 547.

 The society also actively encourages its members to improve their skills by making pull requests on their GitHub to make changes and improvements to the official website, giving members practise at using essential skills needed in the industry but not taught at the university.
 In addition to this they also run hackathons that members can attend to learn new skills and meet new people.
+Most recently, this included the first ever iteration of BirmingHack which saw students competing for top prizes, including one project which was subsequently published.

 CSS also regularly host workshops to guide students through important information they will need to succeed in the industry.
 They work with the Google Developer Student Clubs in order to effectively deliver peer-to-peer learning of programming concepts and logic to ensure students are properly prepared for real world problems.
-The School of Computer Science is one of the biggest schools at the university with over 460 students enrolled in 2021.
+The School of Computer Science is one of the biggest schools at the university with 2,285 students enrolled in the 2023-24 academic year.